madanh/gmove/index.md

 This is only a draft and calculations above could be improved.
 If you can add to this document, I welcome pull request and issues on github.

 ## Shoutout
-I'd making this a reality to be my fulltime job.
+I'd really want making this a reality to be my fulltime job.
 If you know a way, please let me know at madanh2014 @ gmail.com

 <!--
 ### Markdown